1870s Pacific typhoon seasons: 1875 season

 There were 6 tropical cyclones in the Western Pacific in 1875, 4 of which were typhoons.
 A typhoon in December killed four people in the Philippines.

-A typhoon on June 2 foundered the steamship Poyang at Macao, killing about 100 people and leaving only 16 survivors.
+Not included in the above number, a typhoon on June 2 foundered the steamship Poyang at Macao, killing about 100 people and leaving only 16 survivors.
 Macao suffered severe damage from the storm, while damage in Hong Kong was light.

 1876 season

 There were two typhoons in the Western Pacific in 1876.
 One of them struck the Philippines in November, killing 150 people.

 1877 season

 There was at least one tropical cyclone in the Western Pacific in 1877.

 1878 season

 There were 4 tropical cyclones in the Western Pacific in 1878, 3 of which were typhoons.

 1879 season

 There were 9 tropical cyclones in the Western Pacific in 1879, 8 of which were typhoons.

 Not included in the above number, the Italian steam corvette Vettor Pisani encountered a fierce typhoon between July 29 and August 1 in the Taiwan Strait.
 The vessel was damaged, listed by up to 40° and having lost sails, boats and doors.
 A few of the crew members sustained injuries.